Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 Before we moving towards deriving a complete decision tree generator, we need to generalize $\mathit{genBTs}$ to define it over the $\mathit{DTree}$ datatype

-The difference between complete and partial decision tree generator lies in the fact that the complete one contains accumulated information in leaves and the partial one has no information, just the leaf label $L$.
-This reasoning allows us to define the complete decision tree generator $\mathit{genDTs}$ based on the partial $\mathit{genBTs}^{\prime}$ as follows:
+The difference between complete and partial decision tree generators lies in the fact that the complete one contains accumulated information in leaves and the partial one has no information, just the leaf label $L$.
+This reasoning allows us to define the complete decision tree generator $\mathit{genDTs}$ based on the partial $\mathit{genBTs}^{\prime}$ as follows. \begin{definition} The complete proper decision tree generator is defined as